 The Different Relationship Phases

-The honeymoon period can be tracked in the brain as well.
-A functional MRI shows that people in the honeymoon phase show a lot of brain activity in the caudate nucleus, which is important in learning and memory, and in the ventral tegmental area, which is important to emotional processing.
-Both of these areas affect the dopamine in the brain, which affects feelings of reward and motivation.
+The honeymoon period can be tracked in the brain, as well.
+A functional MRI shows that people in the honeymoon phase display a lot of brain activity in the caudate nucleus, which is important in learning and memory, and in the ventral tegmental area, the area of the brain that manages emotional processing.
+Both of these areas of the brain can affect the dopamine levels, which ultimately affects feelings of reward and motivation.

 How Long Can A Honeymoon Phase Last?

-In reality, relationships don't depend on the honeymoon phase.
-Long lasting courtships and marriages are maintained through trust and hard work.
+In reality, relationships typically don't depend on the honeymoon phase.
+Long-lasting courtships and marriages are usually maintained through trust and hard work.
 In fact, the feelings you get during a honeymoon period can be reignited at any point in a relationship just by trying new things together as a couple.
 There are times when life will get mundane and even boring.
-Partners will eventually do something that gets on your nerves and makes you wonder what you saw in them.
-It's only natural.
-How you decide what to do next is what will show what your relationship is made of.
+Partners may eventually do something that annoys or upsets you.
+This is often normal in relationships.
+However, how you decide what to do next is what may show if your relationship is in it for the long wrong.

 What To Do When The Honeymoon Phase Ends